-In connection with the issuance of the 2011 A Bonds, legal matters incident to the authorization, issuance, sale and delivery of the 2011 A Bonds are subject to approval of Hawkins Delafield & Wood LLP, New York, New York, Bond Counsel to the Housing Development Fund.
+In connection with the issuance of the 2013 A Bonds, legal matters incident to the authorization, issuance, sale and delivery of the 2013 A Bonds are subject to the approval of Hawkins Delafield & Wood LLP, New York, New York, Bond Counsel to the Housing Development Fund.
 The proposed form of the opinion of Bond Counsel is included in APPENDIX D. Certain legal matters will be passed on for the Housing Development Fund by its General Counsel, Jackson Kelly PLLC, Charleston, West Virginia.
-Certain legal matters will be passed upon for the Underwriters by their counsel, Kutak Rock LLP, Atlanta Georgia.
+Certain legal matters will be passed upon for the Underwriter by its counsel, Kutak Rock LLP, Atlanta, Georgia.